List of sports events affected by the new virus from China

 SOCCER

 Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG postponed to April-May.
 Beijing FC allowed to play from Feb.
-18. Matches involving South Korean clubs Jeonbuk Hyundai Motors, Suwon Samsung Bluewings and FC Seoul to be played with no spectators from March 3.
-Matches involving Iranian clubs Esteghlal, Persepolis, Shahr Khodro, Sepahan on March 2-3 postponed.
+18. Matches involving South Korea clubs Jeonbuk Hyundai Motors, Suwon Samsung Bluewings and FC Seoul to be played behind closed doors from March 3.

 Europa League: Inter Milan vs. Ludogorets on Feb.
 27 behind closed doors.